kopepod/TEC_ITESM/Python/MainParser/ReadMe.md

 # Python Main Parser

-This snippet create the Main program's function and calls the external Modules.
+This snippet creates the Main program's function and calls the external Modules.

 ```python
 # Main.py